mmorub/gimbal2022/README.md

 ## Record gyroscope data with the arduino (lab/step001-test-gyroscope/arduino)
 Let's start by turning the camera on the gimbal by hand and measuring the angle with the gyroscope.
 You need to use the Arduino IDE and its serial monitor for this.
 You also need Matlab in the next step.
 Everything you need is installed on the PCs in the lab.
 If you are using your own PC or laptop, check the brief description of the [prerequisites](#prerequisites).

-MPfd
-You do not need to plug in the separate power supply for these steps yet.
+You **do not need to plug in the separate power supply** for these steps yet.
 The separate power supply is for the motor, which is still turned off here:

- * **Open the arduino sketch** in gimbal2022/lab/step001-test-gyroscope/ in your Arduino IDE.
-First **connect the arduino** with the USB cable and check if you can compile and upload your code. **Do not plug in the separate power supply**.
+ * **Open the arduino sketch** in gimbal2022/lab/step001-test-gyroscope/ in your Arduino IDE. **Connect the arduino** with the USB cable and check if you can compile and upload your code. **Do not plug in the separate power supply**.

  * You should always **have an empty arduino sketch open** that you can upload immediately to reset the arduino in case anything goes wrong.
-You can create an empty sketch by clicking File->New in the Arduino IDE.
-Practise uploading an empty sketch just to be sure.
+You can create an empty sketch by clicking File->New in the Arduino IDE. **Practise uploading an empty sketch** just to be sure.

  * Now **open the arduino serial monitor**.
 Upload the sketch again and verify the serial monitor is printing lines for the duration set in the sketch.
+Try to find this duration by reading the sketch.
 We print for a few seconds and then stop, just so the serial monitor will show a finite set of data for use in matlab.

- * Upload the sketch and, once it starts running, turn the camera in its case.
-Try to turn is by a defined angle such as 90 degrees and observe that the numbers shown in the serial monitor change as you move the camera.
+ * Upload the sketch and, once it starts running, **turn the camera in its case by hand**.
+Try to turn it by a defined angle such as 90 degrees and observe that the numbers shown in the serial monitor change as you move the camera.
+You will only see the numbers run across the screen without being able make sense out of them at this point.
+We will record them for use in matlab in the next step.

  Once you completed the steps above, you are ready to **record data for use in matlab**: